Orchestrating my homelab self-hosted services with Komodo and git

 By

-In my day job I work with all manner of software development hijinks and I’ve seen “single-source” failures happen first hand in a production environments when unseasoned people build “scalable” systems.
+In my day job I work with all manner of software development hijinks and I’ve seen “single-source” failures happen first hand in a production environment when unseasoned people build “scalable” systems.
 This got me thinking: what if I brought fault tolerance and resiliency to my homelab to mitigate these situations?
 I had enough hardware on hand to build out infrastructure to support it, and I had the knowhow to make it happen.

-After sketching a quick breakdown of what I thought was needed, I began to split up the services running on my monolith unRAID server across multiple servers.
+After sketching a quick breakdown of what I thought was needed, I began to split up the services running on my monolithic unRAID server across multiple servers.
 Now that I’ve gone through this exercise I can pull one, or even two, servers offline and still have service availability (for the most part).
-One of the other benefits to doing this is that my infrastructure can be declarative in code and I can spin up new infrastructure more easily with the push of a single git commit.
+One of the other benefits to doing this is that my infrastructure can be declarative in code and I can spin up new infrastructure more easily with a single git commit.
 It’s not as simple as running an Ansible playbook where I could spin up or even orchestrate the creation of fully configured servers themselves, but it eliminates a class of error I would definitely encounter having to remember all the steps required to get a working set of services running again from scratch.

 If you care about your privacy, using a trusted VPN is a requirement for doing anything on the internet these days.
 I have used ExpressVPN for over 7 years and after reading the TorrentFreak 2025 review of VPN providers who do not log, I think you should too.
 If you sign up with my referral link, we BOTH get 1 month of free service 😁!